azureappserviceoss/wordpress-appservice-documentation/readme.md

 *For running production critical WordPress applications , we recommend to not use Marketplace template but an create an empty web app on App Service and migrate your wordpress app*

-**The instructions below is focused on setting up Wordpress on Windows App Service**

 ### Understand database options for WordPress
 There are different options on what databases to use with WordPress app.

-1. MySQL in-app : MySQL in-app feature enables running MySql natively on Azure App Service platform.
+1. **MySQL in-app** : MySQL in-app feature enables running MySql natively on Azure App Service platform.
 This is recommemded if you have a
     - mostly read only site
     - need only single instance app service plan
-    - using Windows App Service
+    - supports Windows App Service ONLY

      #### Limitations
     - MySQL currently runs on on a single instance .